 A Path object represents a line with a certain width.
 The figure above depicts the basic properties of a path.
 The basic geometry of a path is defined by its spine - a sequence of points that the path follows.
 By default, a path has rectangular end caps with variable length.
 The end caps can be round, in which case the extension should be half the path width to avoid paths which are not compatible with the GDS2 format.
 Round-ended paths return true on Path#is_round?.
 An example for such a path is depicted in the following figure:

 A path with is given in database units.
 The hull contour of paths with an odd width cannot be represented on-grid and should be avoided.
 Such path objects are allowed in the GDS2 format, but not in OASIS.

 The spine points of a path can be iterated with Path#each_point.
 Path#num_points returns the number of points.
-Path#point returns a specific point and Path#points= allows replacing of the spine with the given array of Point objects.
+Path#points= allows replacing of the spine with the given array of Point objects.
 Path#round= sets the "round ended" flag.
 Path#bbox and Path#area deliver the bounding box and the area, where the area is only approximate and is computed from the spine's length including the extensions times the width for efficiency.
 For certain acute-angle configurations that value may not be the exact area.

 Path#polygon returns the polygon representing the path's hull.
 Path#simple_polygon returns a SimplePolygon object that represents the hull.
-Path#move, Path#moved, Path#transformed and Path#transformed_cplx basically work like for the other objects.
+Path#move, Path#moved and Path#transformed basically work like for the other objects.